hatnote/montage/montage/docs/api.md

     - `cancelled` (basically, it's deleted)
     - `finalized` (all done)
   - `config`: a dictionary of various settings for the round
+  - `is_closable`: this is true if the round has all the votes necessary to advance to the next round.
+For ranking rounds, you cannot preview results until all the ballots are submitted.

 ## round details
 Complete information about a round for a coordinator (similar to [`juror round details`](#juror-round-details):